WHAT IS HOSPITAL FRAUD?

 - Billing for medical services or supplies that were not provided to patients or used at all

-- Upcoding: manipulating billing codes to bill an insurer, Medicare or Medicaid, for a procedure that earns a higher reimbursement than the one performed
+- Upcoding: manipulating billing codes to bill an insurer, such as Medicare or Medicaid, for a procedure that earns a higher reimbursement than the one performed

 - Unbundling: the practice of billing parts of one procedure separately to obtain higher levels of compensation